kdb9520/Jott/jott_translator/src/README.md

 the validate folder.
 The specific instructions of how to compile and run from the command line are detailed below.

-The phase3Main.java expects to take 2 inputs which are the jott file to read
+The phase3Main.java expects to take 2 inputs which are the jott file to read and the file to output to.
+The file to output to will have Jott output to it automatically for this phase.
+The choice of which language to output will be added in the next phase.

 **Be sure to view this file as a proper markdown file to get the correct formatting for commands.**
 Specifically, the instructions to compile and run will have \ characters that, if viewed as raw text, will make the commands to compile the code not work properly.